jonroby/mod-cli/README.md

 `$ mod <action> <Component|reducer>`

-One other thing that the plugin takes care if is that you don't need to worry about writing over previous actions, keys, case statement, etc. (nor duplicating them).
-It's smart enough to never do this.
+One other feature is tha that the plugin won't write over previous actions, keys, case statement, etc. (nor duplicating them).
 However, it won't print out that it didn't modify something (coming soon).

 ### State